esesmuedgars/IdeaKit/README.md

 ### Column breakpoints

 Xcode 13 aims to make debugging more productive and introduces column breakpoints which work like a more granular version of line breakpoints.
-[Keith Harrison](https://twitter.com/kharrison) illustrates how to use them in his [article](https://useyourloaf.com/blog/xcode-column-breakpoints).
+[Keith Harrison](https://twitter.com/kharrison) illustrates how to use them in his 2 minute [article](https://useyourloaf.com/blog/xcode-column-breakpoints).

 ### Specific class protocol